Innovative Dashboard Project Allows San Francisco to Make Data-Driven Decisions About Employee Health Benefits

-)-- Responding to the challenge of honoring employee health care obligations in a climate of rising costs, the Health Service System of the City of San Francisco is instituting a groundbreaking initiative called the HSS Dashboard Project.
-Working with Mercer consultants and vendors Kaiser, Blue Shield, PacifiCare and Uniprise, the San Francisco Health Service System has developed a system of collecting truly comparable standardized data that offers the City ongoing visibility into financial performance and utilization of employee health care services.
+Responding to the challenge of honoring employee health care obligations in a climate of rising costs, the Health Service System of the City of San Francisco is instituting a groundbreaking initiative called the HSS Dashboard Project.
+This system of collecting truly comparable, standardized data will offer the City ongoing visibility into financial performance and utilization of employee health care services.

 “We are moving beyond a black box approach to a model that will ensure the City can make the most of every dollar.
 The Dashboard will allow us to make more comparative, data-driven decisions,” stated Health Service System Director Bart Duncan.

 During past rates and benefits negotiations with the City, each health care vendor would operate in many ways in a world based on its own data.
 When comparative data was unavailable to HSS, a health plan could, for instance, attempt to demand a 10% rate increase while providing mostly anecdotal evidence in support of the need for a price escalation.
 “We had no visibility into many of the details.
 There was no opportunity to work with the vendors on an equally informed basis and improve plan design or identify areas where we could hold down costs in relation to other segments of our population,” added Mr. Duncan.
 “The Dashboard will make the City and HSS employee members, retired and active, become more savvy consumers of health care services.
 It allows us to engage our employee members and our vendors in collaborating on real solutions.”